saleor/saleor-docs/docs/dashboard-configuration.md

 #### Adding Attributes and Variants

-Once you have created your Product Type and added tax and shipping information, click [[Save]] create the new classification.
-An additional field will appear, for adding Attributes and Variants to the product type.
-Add attributes and variants, then press [[Save]] to assign them to all products in the new Product Type.
+Once you have created your Product Type and added tax and shipping information, click [[Save]] to create the new classification.
+An additional field will appear for adding Attributes and Variants to the Product Type.
+Press [[Save]] when you have created your new attribute or variant.

 #### Removing a Product Type

 There are two ways to remove a Product Type:

-- Select it from the main list, then choose the red Remove option in the footer
+- Select it from the main list, then choose [[Remove]] in the footer
 - Check the box on the main list and then click the trash can that appears above

-Confirm the cancellation in both cases by clicking Delete in the pop-up window.
+Confirm the cancellation in both cases by clicking [[Delete]] in the pop-up window.

 ## Shipping Methods